 I watched the group hurry onwards, bearing the special pilgrim of the burning ghat.

-Taking the cue, Najindran rose and led me a little way to the little ledge, where we could watch the proceedings unseen, and without disturbing anyone.
+Taking the cue, Najindran rose and led me a little way to the little ledge, where we could watch the proceedings of Manikarnika Ghat unseen, and without disturbing anyone.

-The burning areas are separated by caste, said my guide.
-The lowest caste are cremated in the middle.
-The upper castes are cremated on a high platform away to the side of where we were.
+The burning ghat is separated by caste, said my guide.
+The lowest caste cremations are in the middle.
+The upper caste cremations are on a high platform away to the side from where we were.
 The middle ones are burned close to the Ganges, on platforms by its edge.

 The scam of the burning ghat